martinacacciola/Game-AI/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
 This work presents an approach to Procedural Content Generation (PCG) in the context of Minecraft.
 Our focus is on the procedural generation of buildings, specifically houses, within a 100x100 block build area.
 The generated structures are not only architecturally distinct but also adapt to the terrain and environment of the building area.
 The algorithm takes into account the randomness and infinite possibilities of the Minecraft world, ensuring that each generated structure is unique and integrates seamlessly into the existing world.

-The development of this project involved creating a procedural generation algorithm that constructs houses within a specified build area in Minecraft.
-The algorithm was designed to generate structures that are not only architecturally distinct but also adapt to the terrain and environment of the build area.

 The houses are generated with random dimensions within a given range, and the algorithm adapts these dimensions according to the available space in the selected environment.
 Among the suitable positions identified for the house, one is chosen at random.